Finding Increased Profits through Better Complaints Management

-Very rarely, a complaint team will encounter customers or members whose issues cannot be amicably resolved.
-Some difficult situations will require the attention of senior members of the team including General Counsel, Product Development, Marketing or Human Resources.
+Very rarely, a complaint team will encounter customers or members whose issues they cannot amicably resolve.
+Some problematic situations will require the attention of senior members of the organization, including General Counsel, Product Development, Marketing, or Human Resources.
 Worse, sometimes the complaining party is under the influence of drugs or alcohol, is mentally unstable, is threatening legal action, or has become physically threatening.
 It is here where an escalation process needs to kick into place rapidly, at times involving attorneys and even law enforcement in the resolution of the complaint.
 Leaders will need to train complaint staff to shift gears and escalate quickly when the complaint starts heading in this very wrong direction.
 In these instances, the staff's well-being has to be the paramount concern.
-As with any customer-contact employee, front-line complaint handlers are well advised not to use their last names.
+As with any customer-contact employee, front-line complaint handlers are well-advised not to use their last names.

 Getting the Entire Organization Involved